Home Insurance for Unoccupied Property

 - Insurance for unoccupied properties being renovated

 - Cover for a completely derelict property

 There are many reasons a home may be left completely empty and if that is the case it is extremely important to ensure the correct cover is in place.
-The definition of an “unoccupied property” is extremely broad and covers everything to a house being left empty for two months right through to a home that has never been lived in, for example, a house which is being renovated or even a completely derelict property.
+The definition of an “unoccupied property” is extremely broad and covers everything to a house being left empty for two months right through to a home that has never been lived in, for example, a house that is being renovated or even a completely derelict property.

-Normally when we purchase home insurance we think of a policy which covers things like an unexpected fire, flood or even theft of possessions (normally covered by home contents insurance).
+Normally when we purchase home insurance we think of a policy that covers things like an unexpected fire, flood or even theft of possessions (normally covered by home contents insurance).
 The situation with houses or buildings which are totally empty is completely different.
 Some of the situations that can arise in an unoccupied property include:

 - Theft of building materials and equipment such as tools

 - Vandalism – a huge problem for empty houses and buildings